 When Should a Sprint Goal Be Created?

-A Sprint Goal is created during the Sprint Planning process, and this allows different team members to collaborate effectively beneath one shared mission.
-While the Sprint Goal represents a commitment by the Scrum team, it provides flexibility, allowing individuals to figure out how they can best achieve the goal.
+When should a Sprint Goal be created?
+Let’s formally address the question.
+A Sprint Goal is created during Sprint Planning.
+It’s common to use the Product Backlog and the Product Owner’s wishes to influence the Sprint Goal, but the entire Scrum Team creates and commits to delivering on this Sprint Goal.
+While the Sprint Goal represents a commitment by the Scrum team, it provides flexibility, allowing individuals to figure out how they can best achieve the goal through the work that is done.

 How the Sprint Goal and Sprint Backlog Work Together